 As long as there are surviving nodes in your Proxmox cluster, everything should be fine and in case the node

 host.
 Obviously the IP of the controller VM should not change.
-It is up to you as admin to make sure this is
+It is up to you as an administrator to make sure this is

 the case (e.g., setting a static IP, or always providing the same IP via dhcp on the bridged interface).

 It is important to mention at this point that in the case that you are using a dedicated network for the